Anxiety in Pregnancy After Miscarriage: CBT & EMDR Therapy That Actually Helps.

 You're not being irrational.
 You're being protective.
 Your nervous system learned that pregnancy can end in loss—and now it's trying desperately to keep you safe from that happening again.

-As a perinatal CBT therapist and mental health nurse with over 10 years of experience supporting women through pregnancy after loss, I understand how exhausting it is to carry both hope and fear.
-I also know that you can feel calmer—not by forcing positivity or pretending your loss didn't happen, but by giving your mind and body real tools to feel genuinely safer.
+As a BABCP-accredited CBT therapist specialising in perinatal trauma and pregnancy after loss, I understand how exhausting it is to carry both hope and fear at the same time.
+I also know that you can feel calmer — not by forcing positivity or pretending your loss didn't happen, but by working through what's keeping you stuck so you can genuinely make space for this baby.

 This guide will show you how.